EGIS-Logo Back to the homepage Heliostat

 This sun deflection system consists out of the proven Solar Tracker (made by the scientific/technical production department of EGIS) and a big light reflector (flat mirror).
 The Solar Tracker contains the outdoor unit – the motor driven two-axis-positioner (rotor) and the indoor unit – the computer control.

-The reflector/mirror consists of a 0.8 m2, 1.8 m2, 3.0 m2 or bigger back-coated flat mirror made of mineral glass (DIN 1238)*, 3 mm / 4 mm thick or of an multilayer aluminium mirror of 3 mm thickness, both versions armed by a very low torsion 25 mm aluminium sandwich plate with aluminium honeycomb core seamlessly made out of one piece.
-Survival of the plant with 3.0 m2 is guaranteed til wind speeds up to 150 km/h, with 5.5 m2 up to 110 km/h (proved by finite elements material- and form calculation).
-For the version of 1.8 m2 the guarantee is put up to 170 km/h (!) and with our smallest (0.8 m2 surface) up to a full 200 km/h!
-The quartered mirrors as well (two versions: 4 m2 and 5.5 m2) guarantee great brilliance and at the same time provide a very homogeneous reflected image combined with claiming low care!
+The reflector/mirror consists of a 0.8 m2, 1.8 m2, 3.0 m2, 4,0 m2 or 5,5 m2 back-coated flat mirror made of mineral glass (DIN 1238)* or of an multilayer aluminium mirror of 3 mm thickness.
+For the version measuring 0.8 m2, the surface of the mirror is made of one single piece of mirror.
+For the version measuring 1.8 m2 and 3.0 m2, the surface consists of 2 or 3 mirror pieces.
+The versions with mirrors of 4,0 and 5,5 m2 have a four-section mirror surface.
+All mirrors are armed by a very low torsion 25 mm aluminium sandwich plate with aluminium honeycomb core seamlessly made out of one piece.
+Survival of the plant with 3.0 m2 is guaranteed til wind speeds up to 150 km/h, with 5.5 m2 up to 110 km/h (proved by (FEM finite elements method and form calculation).
+For the version of 1.8 m22 the guarantee is put up to 170 km/h (!) and with our smallest (0.8 m2 surface) up to a full 200 km/h!
+Alle mirrors guarantee great brilliance and at the same time provide a very homogeneous reflected image combined with claiming low care!

 Both types of mirrors have got their highlights: The mineral glass reflector is definitely heavier but it is particularly low maintenance.
 It provides a reflexion efficiency of about 85 % at a very low waviness.
 Due to the silver content of the mirror surface the coating of the mirror will undergo corrosion/weathering when exposed to damp environment.
 Depending on the environmental conditions the effect of 'getting clouded' will arise sooner or later.
 The process will be the same as it is known of traffic or pool mirrors: At the beginning the coating of the mirror gets small blunt spots, which later on can become bigger areas.
 The mirror is eldered by weather and environment leading to power losses.
 It is to be replaced from time to time!
 Most of the heliostats being in service are equipped with mineral glass mirrors.

 As to the aluminium mirror: Due to the lower rigidity of the material aluminium the resulting residual ripple is bigger and entails a slightly enlarged light dispersion.
-Also in the macro and micro scales a somewhat rougher reflexion coating causes a minor broader dispersion.
+Also in the macro and micro scales a somewhat rougher reflexion coating causes a minor broader dispersion and aconsiderable irisation.
 This material provides a reflexion efficiency of 84 %!

 In the past the soft aluminium reflecting surface, which was sensible to scratches hindered the cleaning and maintenance of the reflector.
 This has completely changed nowadays.
 The overhead reflecting surface is protected by a transparent hard finishing layer.
 This layer is a real high-tech product: Based upon most modern nano technology, the aluminium mirror can be cleaned exactly like a mineral glass mirror.
 Additionally the whole mirror unit is being lightweight at the same time.